emma-wilson/prereg-workshop-template/_episodes/text-lesson_7.md

 ---
-title: "RR: How to write a good RR"
+title: "RR: How to write a good Registered Report"
 teaching: 30
 exercises: 30
 duration: null